SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    and implementing it now would cause problems --- for example, there would be ABI mismatch issues if we did that for fields in fragile structs.

-Because an unowned reference is nonoptional, you don't need to unwrap the unowned reference each time it is used.
-An unowned reference can always be accessed directly.
-However, ARC cannot set the reference to ``nil`` when the instance it refers to is deallocated, because variables of a nonoptional type cannot be set to ``nil``.

 .. important::

-   Use unowned references only when you are sure that the reference *always* refers to an instance that has not been deallocated.
+   Use an unowned reference only when you are sure that the reference *always* refers to an instance that has not been deallocated.
    If the instance lifetimes are not the same, your program will either crash or have undefined behavior,